-The photos of the Todhunters’ little house in Keswick, the Keswick War Memorial and the former Brigham School in Keswick were taken by Ian Gordon, as were our ceramic poppy (ex Tower of London) and the miniature wooden memorial cross.
+The photos of the Todhunters’ little house in Keswick, the Keswick War Memorial and the former Brigham School in Keswick were taken by Ian Gordon, as were our ceramic poppy (ex Tower of London), the Deepening Shadows ceremony & Peoples’ Thank You march in London at Armistice Remembrance 2018, and the miniature wooden memorial cross.

 The photos & video from the trip to Folkestone & Flanders were taken by Ian, Jenny & Alastair Gordon.
 The colour photos of Gilbert & Molly Gordon, Molly & Eileen, and Ernest and his daughter & grandchildren came from Molly’s own collection.

 The old photos of Lizzie with Jack & Eva and with Eileen, Harriet and family were taken from Keith Adamson’s family tree.
 Keith also provided the photos of the headstone & churchyard at Kirkbride.

 The images of 18th Century Poplar Street and Keswick Main Street 1870 were taken from The Keswick Painting book, and that of Gilbert’s Winnipeg home was taken from Google Streetview.